- We advise you to exercise normal security precautions in Malaysia overall.

 There are recent indications that extremists may be in the advanced stages of planning to kidnap foreigners from locations in this vicinity.

+On 2 April 2014, a foreign tourist and a local employee were kidnapped from the Singamata Reef Resort in eastern Sabah.
 On 15 November 2013, two foreign tourists were attacked in their room at the Sipadan Pom Pom Resort, off the coast of eastern Sabah.
-A male tourist was murdered in the attack and his wife was kidnapped.
-This incident highlights the ongoing risk of violent crime, including kidnapping, in eastern Sabah by groups based in the southern Philippines.
+A male tourist was murdered in the attack and his wife was kidnapped and held captive for many months.
+These incidents highlight the ongoing risk of violent crime, including kidnapping, in eastern Sabah by groups based in the southern Philippines.

 In the past, the Abu Sayyaf Group, based in the southern Philippines, has kidnapped foreigners from the east coast of mainland Sabah, the islands (Sipadan and Mataking) and surrounding waters.
 Malaysian authorities have increased security in the region in response to these incidents.